Brown Advisory Novices Chase

 The Kauto Star Novices’ Chase at Kempton Park has been the most significant form guide for this race.
 Topofthegame and Santini finished second and third at Kempton in 2019 before fighting out the finish of the RSA Chase.
 Might Bite looked certain to win the Kauto Star Novices’ Chase in 2016 but fell at the last.
 He bounced back to win the 2017 RSA Chase despite taking a wayward course up the home straight.

 The three-mile Albert Bartlett Novices’ Hurdle at the Cheltenham Festival has produced future RSA Chase winners.
-Weapon’s Amnesty (2009) and Bobs Worth (2011) both won that race before winning here the following season.
-Minella Indo (2019) narrowly failed to complete the same double but Monkfish made no mistake in 2020-2021.
+Weapon’s Amnesty (2009) and Bob’s Worth (2011) both won that race before winning here the following season.
+Minella Indo (2019) narrowly failed to complete the exact double, but Monkfish made no mistake in 2020-2021.

 Horses that win the Festival Chase often contest the Mildmay Novices’ Chase at Aintree or the Champion Novice Chase at Punchestown.